derek-keeler/ARCHIVE-gamatrix/README.md

 now run the application.

 1. Open your shell of choice.
-1. Navigate to the `steamingpile` folder.
-(Note this is the root-folder you cloned to in Git, **_not_** the `steamingpile/steamingpile` folder within the repo).
+1. Navigate to the `gamatrix` folder.
+(Note this is the root-folder you cloned to in Git, **_not_** the `gamatrix/gamatrix` folder within the repo).
 1. Activate the Python venv.
 1. Run the application with the `--help` flag to see what options/commands are available.
-    - `python -m steamingpile --help`
+    - `python -m gamatrix --help`
 1. Run the application.
     - Show off all your connected friends:
-    - `python -m steamingpile friends`
+    - `python -m gamatrix friends`

 ### A Note About Cache

 The application tries to minimize the amount of times it will reach out to the game client service.
 To achieve this, the results from the basic queries about friends and games are cached between runs.
-The caches are stored under the users home directory, under a folder called `.steamingpile/cache`.
+The caches are stored under the users home directory, under a folder called `.gamatrix/cache`.
 The files located there can be removed at any time, and can be ignored during runtime by using the `--force` command line option.

 Users can look through these cache files using Python, as they are simply _pickled objects_ with a fairly basic schema.